 - Receive reports of complaints regarding accounting, financial reporting, internal controls or auditing matters.

-- Determine the adequacy of internal controls, including the control environment, through a review of all audit reports issued by Internal Audit or the independent auditor relating to AgriBank’s operations;
+- Determine the adequacy of internal controls, including the control environment, through a review of all audit reports issued by Internal Audit or the external auditor relating to AgriBank’s operations;

 - Review the testing results of management’s controls related to financial reporting;